 Every United States citizen has the right to privacy under the Fourth Amendment.
 This privacy right extends from your person to your home, car, and immediate possessions.
 If there is a sufficient reason, the police can search you and your property; however, the police cannot just search for anything at any time.

 Sometimes, law enforcement has the right to invade this privacy and search your property.
-But, this is not always the case.
+However, this is not always the case.
 The police cannot just search anything at any time.
-Here, I will discuss some of the situations in which law enforcement conduct unlawful searches.
+Here, I will discuss some of the situations in which law enforcement conduct unlawful searches in Connecticut.
 By knowing what is a legal and an illegal search, you can make sure that your rights are protected.

 The Fourth Amendment, among other things, protects citizens from unlawful search and seizure.
 Under the Fourth Amendment, protection applies to situations in which a law enforcement agent makes a stop or an arrest.
 It applies to law enforcement searches of places where there is a reasonable expectation of privacy.
 This refers to places like a person’s home, car, clothing, personal bags, etc.